 The migratory monarch butterfly (Danaus plexippus) is one of the most iconic pollinators in North America, known for its remarkable migration spanning across the United States, Canada, and Mexico.
-However, the eastern and western monarch populations have significantly declined over the past few decades due to habitat loss, pesticide exposure, and climate change.
-Various agencies and organizations across North America are taking measures to conserve and protect this species and ensure the continuation of the monarch’s migrations.
+However, the eastern and western monarch populations have significantly declined over the past few decades, facing many threats such as habitat loss, pesticide exposure, and climate change.
+Various entities and individuals across North America are taking measures to conserve and protect this species and ensure the continuation of its incredible migratory phenomenon.

 Migratory Monarch Status At a Glance